Our Team

 MAS | Research Strategist

 Clea Jonquil Hargreaves is a second-generation settler Canadian with ancestry from Scotland, England, and Norway.
-As the Digital Collections Specialist and Research Engagement Strategist at the Centre, her work includes supporting the research, research ethics, collections engagement and Oral Testimony Program teams through research and archival expertise.
+As the Digital Collections Specialist and Research Engagement Strategist at the Centre, her work includes supporting research, research ethics, collections engagement and the Oral Testimony Program through research and archival expertise.

 Prior to joining the team at IRSHDC, Clea worked as a freelance personal archivist, researcher and counsellor with a focus on memory, trauma, and grief.
 Clea holds a Master’s Degree in Archival Studies from UBC, a BA in History from Kwantlen Polytechnic University and various Counselling certifications.